empear-analytics/codescene-kubernetes/README.md

     volumeID: YOUR-VOLUME-ID
     fsType: ext4
 ```
-For GKE replace the awsElasticBlockStorage with
+For GKE replace the `awsElasticBlockStorage` with an entry for `gcePersistentDisk:`
 ```
   gcePersistentDisk:
     pdName: pd-codescene
     fsType: ext4
 ```
 ### Installing on Google GKE
 1. A dynamic PVC can be defined and then called directly without first creating a volume (as in AWS).
 2. Run kubectl commands to install directly from YAML files

 In the above example, the final line `volumeName: ` is not needed for dynamic storage
 ```